thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 Directory structure
 --------------------

-The package consists of a single directory whose name ``<problemid>`` identifies the problem.
+The package consists of a single directory whose name is the problem's unique :term:`problem ID`, such as ``hello``.
 Its subdirectories and some of the files have fixed names.

-A minimal problem has the following structure.
 There may be more directories, and in particular more subdirectories.
+A minimal problem has the following structure:

 ::